New efficient algorithms for computing Gr\"obner bases of saturation ideals (F4SAT) and colon ideals (Sparse-FGLM-colon): The algorithm for saturated ideals

-From Lemma~\ref{lem:staircase}, we deduce a superset of the support of the polynomials in the reduced \gb of $\satid{I}{\vphi}$ for $\prec$ from the staircase $S$ of $I$ for $\prec$.
-Yet, if $S$ is not finite, it is not clear up to which degree we need to search for polynomials in $\satid{I}{\vphi}$.
-This is given by the following results.
+From \Cref{lem:staircase}, we deduce a superset of the support of the polynomials in the reduced \gb of $\satid{I}{\vphi}$ for $\prec$ from the staircase $S$ of $I$ for $\prec$.
+Yet, if $S$ is not finite, it is not clear up to which degree we need to search for polynomials in $\satid{I}{\vphi}$, \ie the bound $B$ on line~\ref{ln:degreebound}.
+This is given by the following routine: $\ComputeMaxDegree$.

+\begin{remark} In generic situations, such as those encountered in \Cref{s:implem}, the required maximum degree is much smaller than the one returned by \Cref{algo:maxdeg}.
+Furthermore, in \Cref{ss:bettermaxdeg}, we provide variants thereof, which also return better degree bounds, under different assumptions on $I$ or $I'$. \end{remark}

+In order to prove the correctness of $\ComputeMaxDegree$, or \Cref{algo:maxdeg}, we start by proving the following lemma, corresponding to the special case $\vphi=x_n$.